Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles.md

 Users can be part of any number of teams, and the roles gained from the teams are additive.
-For example, if you add a user to both the Service Developer and Portal Viewer teams, the user can create and manage Services through the ServiceHub _and_ register applications through the Dev Portal.
+For example, if you add a user to both the Service Developer and Portal Viewer teams, the user can create and manage Services through the Service Hub _and_ register applications through the Dev Portal.

 If two roles provide access to the same entity, the role with more access takes effect.
 For example, if you have the Service Admin and Service Deployer